 In the last couple of years, while trying to sell graph databases into bricks and mortar companies, by far the most hostile reactions I’ve come across have been from technologists who got bitten by the Semantic Web bug in the early 2000s.
 Once bitten twice shy.

 However, if you were to assume that I’m a critic of graph databases, you would be very wrong.
-I’ve spent most of the last decade building graph database management systems because to me it’s incredibly obvious that in the long run graph is going to win and here’s why.
+I’ve spent most of the last decade building graph database management systems because to me, it’s incredibly obvious that in the long run, graph databases are going to win, and here’s why.